 He reached into four separate pockets on his overcoat, using all four of his tentacles, pulled out his fog bombs, and smashed them on the steps.
 The stairway filled with smoke, but that didn’t stop Haley from running upstairs after the murderer.
 The DJ escaped through the second-floor door with Haley not far behind.

 “What can I do to stop him?”
 Haley shouted at her music player.
-The song title was “Anything.”
-Haley threw the device at the DJ, hitting him on the head, which, combined with his overcoat’s bulkiness, the DJ lost his balanced and landed face-first on the granite floors.
+The song title was, “Throw Me Hard.”
+Haley threw the device at the DJ, hitting him on the head, which, combined with his overcoat’s bulkiness, the DJ lost his balance and landed face-first on the granite floors.

 Haley pounced on the DJ, pinning him to the floor.
 She screamed for help, which Robin heard and had brought two protectors.
 Haley explained to the protectors how they overheard the DJ talking about killing the victim.
 Robin collaborated with the recordings on her networker.
 Both Haley and Robin intentionally omitted the hints from the music player.